EverydayDesignStudio/capra-projector/README.md

 | Sparkfun Accelerometer | [ADXL337 (breakout)](https://www.sparkfun.com/products/12786)

 > __DESIGN ERROR:__
 The PCB has a design error regarding the MODE-related channels on the ADC (ch 0, 1, 2).
+They are routed as if they were connected to the RPi's GPIO and their functioning could rely on the RPi's internal pullup resistors.
+However, they are routed to the ADC; which does not have internal pullup resistors.
 This design error has two consequences:
 1. Channels 0, 1, 2 on the ADC are left floating when disconnected at the slider switch.
 These should be pulled low by separate 10kΩ resistors.
 2. The base of the switch is pulled low by a 10kΩ resistor (R1).
 Instead of pulling the base low, pull it high instead (i.e. connect R1 to the base of the switch and 3V3)